Skip to main content

 Direct Access

-Learn how to create an authorization model and create a relationship tuple to grant a user access to an object.
-For more information, see Direct Access.
+Creating an authorization model and a relationship tuple can grant a user access to an object.
+To learn more, read about Direct Access

 OpenFGA Concepts